oracle-livelabs/oci/peoplesoft-fullstack-dr/switchback-plan/switchback-plan.md

     ![phoenix-add-prcs-sync-stop-script](./images/phoenix-add-prcs-sync-stop-script.png)

-    - Add *Disable-rsync-in-Ashburn-PRCS* in Step name
+    - Add *Disable-rsync-in-Phoenix-PRCS* in Step name
     - Leave the Enable Step as ticked
     - Select Error mode as "Stop on error"
     - Leave the default "3600" seconds in Timeout in seconds